-4.6 Removing the Idols from the Holy Kaaba
+4.6 Removing the Idols from the Holy Ka'ba

-After the conquest of Mecca, the Prophet (S) decided to remove all the idols that the Meccans had placed within the walls of the Holy Kaaba.
+After the conquest of Mecca, the Prophet (S) decided to remove all the idols that the Meccans had placed within the walls of the Holy Ka'ba.
 He could not reach up to some of them and he chose the Holy Imam (A) to climb onto his shoulders and knock down every last idol.